-St. Johnsbury Academy Fine Arts students won a total of 44 regional art awards in this year's Scholastic Art & Writing competition, the most of any independent school in Vermont.
+St. Johnsbury Academy Fine Arts students won a total of 35 regional art awards in this year's Scholastic Art and Writing competition.

 > Contact Us